Skip to main content

 }

-Now the repaid total amount is updated after the user repays the loan leaving the pool with the full lent amount available to lend.
+The total repaid amount is updated after the borrower repays the loan, leaving the pool with the full supply amount available for borrowing or withdrawal.

-• Only existing and active pools will allow the process to go through the rest of the flow.
+• Only existing pools will allow the process to proceed.
+It doesn't matter if the pool endtime already passed.

-• Once the validations are done, the contract will pay the rewards that belongs to the lender.
-This is calculated with the following formula:
+• Once validations are complete, the contract pays the rewards owed to the supplier, calculated using the following formula:

-lent amount + ( ( reward per token - reward per token ignored ) * lent amount ) / 1e18 )
+supplied amount + ( ( ( reward per token - reward per token ignored ) * supplied amount ) / 1e18 )

 {